-Mayor Rich Carlston was appointed to the City Council in November 2014 (no election was held that year as there were only two qualified candidates for two open seats).
-In December 2016, he was selected to be Mayor for 2017.
+Rich Carlston was appointed to the City Council in November 2014 (no election was held that year as there were only two qualified candidates for two open seats).
+He served as Mayor for 2017.
 The following is his autobiography.

 My Formative Years

 I was born in Denver, Colorado, the third child in a family of six children.
 My father was a lawyer and my mother was an artist.
 From an early age, I enjoyed nature and the outdoors as my family camped every summer in Rocky Mountain National Park and drove extensively throughout the West.
 Between my father’s photography and my mother’s paintings, I quickly learned to see beauty in the world and to deeply appreciate our unique and very special natural environments.
 Indeed, it was because of my love of nature that I spent two summers working at Glacier National Park while in college.